Drop us a line

 Stage 1: Documentation Review

-Before this project, our engineers faced Jira Service Desk only as regular users, so it was desiring and challenging for us to get into Atlassian development.
+Before this project, our engineers faced Jira Service Desk only as regular users, so it was exciting and challenging for us to get into Atlassian development.

 Our engineers had to calculate request dates, taking into account all fields included in the application form: the working period, service duration, and the holiday calendar to deliver more accurate outcomes.

-So the Azati team learned the nuances of how to implement required functionality into the Service Desk successfully.
+So the Azati team successfully learned the nuances of how to implement required functionality into the Service Desk.

 Stage 2: UI Development